OctoMind-dev/automagically-azure-devops-task-execute/README.md

     url: <publicly accessible url to your deployment>
     token: ${{ secrets.AUTOMAGICALLY_TOKEN }}
     testTargetId: <your testTargetId that you also get from us>
+    environmentName: <environment name that your test cases should run against. optional, will use the "default" environment otherwise.>
-    blocking: <if your pipeline should block until all tests have passed, defaults to false>
+    blocking: <if your pipeline should block until all tests have passed, optional, defaults to false>
 ```

 By default the task will run a maximum duration of 2 hours before it will fail with a timeout.